- Milos Island is known for its fantastic natural beauty, including breathtaking beaches and unique volcanic rock formations.

 The settlement of Plaka is built on top of a small hill overlooking the entrance of the Melian Gulf.
 Some 5 km north of the port of Adamas, it is the traditional capital of the island really close to some of the most beautiful beaches available.

-After some years of resistance, the Melians started accepting Venetian rule and settled around the castle, forming the main town that was going to be the economic, social, and cultural center for the years to come.
+After some years of resistance, the Melians started accepting Venetian rule.
+They settled around the castle, forming the main town that was going to be the economic, social, and cultural center for the years to come.

 This came to end during the coming centuries because of the uprise of piracy that ravaged the Aegean Sea.
 Melians had to abandon their capital and head inland, creating another settlement only to come back to Plaka in the 18th century.